mattconfusion/tankobon/README.md

 - improve Chapter grouping mode;
 - implement split pages command: split double pages by specifying ltr or rtl direction;
 - implement --cleanup option: removes all the uncompressed files (not the source);
-- logging: write the console output to a log file
+- logging: write the console output to a log file;
-- use prefix and suffix when naming archives
+- use prefix,suffix and extension as specified in config.json when creating archives;

 ## License